High-Paying Government Jobs After B.Com. You Should Know About

 3. Create a Realistic Study Schedule

 A study schedule based on the subjects you want to study can help you systematically prepare for the government exams as well as jobs.
-It is more important to stay consistent, for example, blocking out a set number of hours to study, practising questions every time you finish studying and revising each week while developing weak academic areas.
+It is more important to stay consistent, for example, blocking out a set number of hours to study, practising questions after each study session and revising each week while developing weak academic areas.

 4. Practice Mock Tests & Previous Papers

-Engage in full mock tests at least once a week, and also make sure you practice last year's papers.
+Engage in full mock tests at least once a week, and also make sure you practice previous year's papers.
 It builds your speed, improves accuracy and enables you to recognise trends in questioning.

 5. Stay Informed about the Latest Events